abdoghazala7/Machine-translation/README.md

 # Translation Model With Transformer

 This project implements a sequence-to-sequence translation model using Transformer architecture.
 It includes functionalities like beam and greedy search decoding, attention visualization, and efficient training.
-The project focuses on translating text between English and Arabic using advanced techniques.
+The project focuses on translating text from English to Arabic using advanced techniques.

 ## Features